The Newshouse redesign mockup.

 I spoke with some of the key groups of people that use the Newshouse website to find out what problems they have and what changes they want.

-A primary user journey: mobile traffic from social media
+Mobile traffic from social media

 The website manager said that users often come to the site when they find an interesting article on social media.
 After being directly linked to and reading that article, they leave the site.